0x324/0x324/README.md

 - 🌱 I’m currently learning Bash

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I don't know how to use request

 <br/>